Meet the Innovators

 iRT, North Carolina

-iRT is developing a new online library and curriculum support technology to complement the evidence-based sexual health and media literacy program, Media Aware.
+iRT is developing a new online library and curriculum support technology to complement the evidence-based health and media literacy program, Media Aware.